Follow these steps to update the Linux kernel image and device tree on the SD card.

 The binary kernel image Image and compressed kernel image Image.gz are in arch/arm64/boot/.

-Copying the compiled kernel images and device tree to SD card
+Copying the compiled kernel images and device tree to the SD card

 - Plug the SD card into the Linux host machine.

-- Replace Image, Image.gz, and fsl-ls1046a-rdb.dtb on the SD card with the new files compiled in the steps above.
+- Replace Image, Image.gz, and fsl-ls1043a-rdb.dtb on the SD card with the new files compiled in the steps above.

 - sudo umount /dev/sdX

-If U-Boot does not find LSDK on the SD card, it will boot TinyDistro from lsdk_linux_arm64_ tiny.itb stored on the SD card.
+If U-Boot does not find LSDK on the SD card, it will boot TinyDistro from lsdk_linux_arm64_tiny.itb stored on the SD card.
+You can confirm that Linux kernel and device tree is updated on the SD card by running this command and checking the timestamp.